Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Our Recommendation

-If your team is choosing the first production deployment model, talk to Applied AI Studio.
+If your team is choosing its first production deployment model, talk to Applied AI Studio.
 We can map the workloads, model the token economics, and separate compliance constraints from preferences before you commit to infrastructure.

 FAQ